combatopera/Concern/README.md

     * The backslash is actually your Vim leader key
 * Use visual mode to send multiple top-level suites at once
 * Use backslash `]` instead of backslash enter to send from cursor to the end of the file
-* To quit you will need to terminate both Vim and FoxDot manually
-    * Use `ctrl a` followed by `n` to navigate to the next GNU Screen window
+* Use backslash `q` to quit all of Vim, FoxDot and GNU Screen

 ### pym2149
 ```